enzo-project/enzo-dev/doc/manual/source/tutorials/RunCosmologySimulation.rst

     ParallelRootGridIO = 1
     ParallelParticleIO = 1

-Once you've saved this, you start enzo by typing:
+Once you've saved this, you start Enzo by typing:

 ::